martinknytl/dmw_genomes.md/2025_clivii.md

 #SBATCH --job-name=HaplotypeCaller
 #SBATCH --nodes=1
 #SBATCH --ntasks-per-node=1
-#SBATCH --time=72:00:00
+#SBATCH --time=168:00:00
 #SBATCH --mem=30gb
 #SBATCH --output=HaplotypeCaller.%J.out
 #SBATCH --error=HaplotypeCaller.%J.err
 #SBATCH --account=rrg-ben

-# This script will read in the *merged_rg.bam file names in a directory, and
+# This script will read in the *_sorted.bam file names in a directory, and
 # make and execute the GATK command "RealignerTargetCreator" on these files.
+# the script is modified for scaffold clivii genome - one script is for all scaffolds. chromosomes as argument 3 was removed

 # execute like this:
 # sbatch 2021_HaplotypeCaller.sh ref dir_of_bam chr